Kate MulGrew in The Beacon

 How it’s Irish: … at The Irish Rep., and is written by an Irish playwright!

-The Beacon, written by Nancy Harris and directed by Marc-Anthony Borrull, is a gripping family drama with a twist of a mystery set in West Cork, Ireland.
+The Beacon, written by Nancy Harris and directed by Marc Atkinson Borrull, is a gripping family drama with a twist of a mystery set in West Cork, Ireland.
 The play centers around an artist, portrayed by Kate Mulgrew, who lives in an isolated house surrounded by water and is undergoing renovations to create an ever increasingly transparent living space.
 We learn the metaphoric relevance of this need for transparency half way through the play as a mystery about a death at sea is weaved into the conversations between the mother and son.

-The story unfolds during a dinner party hosted by Mulgrew’s character, an iconoclast artist hiding on the South West coast, where she is unexpectedly visited by her son, played by Zach Appelman, who returns from Silicon Valley with his young American wife, Ayanna Workman.
+The story unfolds during a dinner party hosted by Mulgrew’s character, an iconoclast artist hiding on the South West coast, where she is unexpectedly visited by her son, played by Zach Appelman, who returns from Silicon Valley with his young American wife, Ayana Workman.
 The mother was unaware of her son’s marriage, leading to tension and resentment as he blames her for not attending the wedding, citing her fear of flying as the presumed reason.
 This transpires to be far from the truth.

 As the evening progresses, deep family secrets are revealed, including the mysterious death of the son’s father, which casts a long shadow over their relationship.